Cyclones Judy and Kevin: Solomon Islands

-On 26 February, the Solomon Islands Meteorological Service (SIMS) started to issue special weather bulletins, which warned that Judy was expected to cause gale-force winds, rough seas, moderate to heavy swells and costal flooding over southern parts of Temotu Province within 12 - 24 hours.
+On 26 February, the Solomon Islands Meteorological Service (SIMS) started to issue special weather bulletins, which warned that Judy was expected to cause gale-force winds, rough seas, moderate to heavy swells and coastal flooding over southern parts of Temotu Province within 12 - 24 hours.
 They also noted that strong winds of 20–30 kn, moderate to rough seas, heavy rain and thunderstorms were expected to develop over most provinces, as Kevin's precursor tropical low moved towards the islands of Rennell and Bellona Province.
 After Judy had been named, the SIMS issued a tropical cyclone warning for Temotu Province and a tropical disturbance warning for the rest of the Solomon Islands.

 Cyclone Judy impacted the Solomon Islands at the end of February while the system that became Kevin started affecting the nation soon after.
 Strong winds and damaging waves battered the many islands of the nation for days.
 Schools and businesses were shuttered across Honiara due to the winds.
 The vessel M/V Vatud Star ran aground due to a rogue wave.
 A small boat carrying passengers en route from Honiara to Central Province sank due to rough waves, but all of them managed to swim to safety.
 Tidal waves produced by the storms destroyed 12 homes in West Honiara.
 Communications with Lata were interrupted.